BlaireLeone/bulma-clean-theme/bear-drama.md

 By: Blaire Hobbs

-Though the present is fraught with hurricanes, floods, and wildfires, the climate crisis isn’t just epic and catastrophic - it is also begrudgingly slow and comprehensive.
-As a global process, climate change indiscriminately impacts everyone and everything including wildlife, which must gradually adapt their behaviors to suit the surrounding environment.
-However, for some populations this may acute growing pains as species and habitats collide.
+Climate change indiscriminately impacts everyone and everything.
+As a planet, we are scurrying to find ways to cope.
+Wildlife, too, must gradually adapt their behaviors to suit the surrounding environment, however, for some populations this may cause more acute growing pains than others as species and habitats collide.

-California Black Bears are one such species.
-While they are highly adaptable creatures, the rapidly changing environment has driven them further into urbanized and human-food laden places, creating dangerous situations for both the bears and the people living in these environments.
+California bears are one such species.
+While highly adaptable creatures, the rapidly changing environment has driven them further into urbanized and human-food laden places, creating dangerous situations for both bears and humans.

 **California Bears: They're Undeniable**

 ------

 Despite the variety of colors known to California bears, California only has one wild bear species - the Black Bear.
 Their fur ranges from black to tan, with occasional white chest patches.
-Black bears [exist across the country](https://wildlifeinformer.com/black-bear-population-by-state/#:~:text=A%20quick%20look%20at%20Black%20Bears%201%20Habitat.,sleep%20they%20go%20into%20varies.%20More%20items...%20); only nine states, including Hawaii, black bear populations, though even most of these have recurring sightings.
+Black bears [exist across the country](https://wildlifeinformer.com/black-bear-population-by-state/#:~:text=A%20quick%20look%20at%20Black%20Bears%201%20Habitat.,sleep%20they%20go%20into%20varies.%20More%20items...%20); only nine states, including Hawaii, lack black bear populations, though even most of these have recurring sightings.
 In California, estimates vary, but [the current population](https://wildlife.ca.gov/Conservation/Mammals/Black-Bear) generally lands around 30,000, with an average lifespan of 18 years.

 Black bears prefer forested areas, and thrive best in ecosystems with [structural diversity](https://www.bing.com/search?q=structural+diversity+bio&qs=n&form=QBRE&sp=-1&pq=structural+diversity+bio&sc=1-24&sk=&cvid=57176C65051C4C82877CF88B5A1693C6) - a term used to describe an area with diverse vegetation, though not just diversity of species but also diversity of height and layout.
 This complements the bear's diverse diet; the omnivorous black bear is an opportunistic eater, meaning it will everything available: insects, nuts, berries, grasses, some meat, and now human food as well.